-Rooms for group study are available for booking through Reception on the ground floor of the Thom Building.
+Rooms for group study are available for booking through reception on the ground floor of the Thom Building.

-reception@eng.ox.ac.uk 01865 273000
+reception@eng.ox.ac.uk

-While we'll make every effort not to change your booking, we ask that you remain cooperative if a more urgent need for the room you have booked arises.
+While we will make every effort not to change your booking, we ask that you remain cooperative if a more urgent need for the room you have booked arises.